carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

       C:\..> clang -c hello.c -emit-llvm -o hello.bc

-   This will create the result file ``hello.bc`` which is the LLVM bitcode that corresponds the the compiled program and the library facilities that it required.
+   This will create the result file ``hello.bc`` which is the LLVM bitcode that corresponds the compiled program and the library facilities that it required.
 You can execute this file directly using ``lli`` tool, compile it to native assembly with the ``llc``, optimize or analyze it further with the ``opt`` tool, etc.